 - Casual and fancy tops for exploring on land and dancing, respectively.

 - Fit-and-flare dresses for dance lessons and social dances, party dress or festive attire for the ball at the end of the cruise.
-Check the journey description whether there is a dress code or theme.
+Check the journey description whether there is a dress code or suggestion.

-- Stockings, socks, lingerie, (multi function adjustable) bras
+- Stockings, socks, lingerie, (multi-function adjustable) bras

-- Sunglasses, hats, scarf, a clutch for dances in the evening and dinner, a cross-body bag for sightseeing on land, accessories to style a fit-and-flare dress from casual to feminine to glam
+- Sunglasses, hats, scarf, a clutch for dances in the evening and dinner, a cross-body bag for sightseeing on land, accessories to style a fit-and-flare dress from casual to feminine to glam.

 - Sunscreen, beauty items, medicine, reading glasses